Last updated on April 18th, 2025

 MAKE BATTER

-- Add butter, eggs, buttermilk, and orange zest and mix until just combined.
+- Add liquid ingredients, slightly melted butter, eggs, buttermilk into the dry ingredients.
+Zest the orange right into the batter and mix until just combined.

 - Drain currants, reserve whiskey if any is left and add to bread mixture.